Is your morning routine serving you? Maybe it’s time to ‘break up’ with your morning routine and do this instead.

 1. Ditch the alarm on your phone.

 The harsh ringing and bright lights are enough to wake anyone up on the wrong side of the bed.
-Instead, opt for a soft alarm clock that helps you rouse more naturally, like this daylight alarm clock.
+Instead, opt for a soft alarm clock that helps you rouse more naturally.
 Another perk, it prevents you from picking up your phone first thing in the morning.

 2. Keep your phone on airplane mode.